Plain Talk Pt. 2: Building the Missing Middle & Navigating Washington's New Permitting Rules

 1DROP is a collective of underrepresented real estate developers addressing the Puget Sound housing crisis.
 We are committed to empowering underrepresented developers to build housing for all wages, all stages, and all ages while growing access to generational wealth.

-1DROP achieves its mission by, externally:
+1DROP achieves its mission by internally providing:

 • Advocating for funding for underrepresented developers and their projects.